BookSL0ver/BookSL0ver/README.md

 ### Hello! 👋
-- My name is Jay (they/them) and I am a programmer, currently working as a Systems Administrator, that graduated from the University of Wisconsin - Madison with a Bachelor of Sciences in Computer Science and minors in Studio Art and Game Design.
+- My name is Jay (they/them) and I am a computer scientist, currently working as a Systems Administrator.
+This is a collection of my projects from a range of experiences through work, school, and personal projects.